kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 The apiserver and kubelet feature gate enablement work fine in any combination:

-1. If the apiserver has the feature gate enabled and the kubelet doesn't, then the pod will show that field and the kubelet will ignore it.
-Then, the pod is created without user namespaces.
+1. If the apiserver has the feature gate enabled and the kubelet doesn't, then the pod will show that field and the kubelet will reject it (see more details about how it is rejected on section "What specific metrics should inform a rollback?").
 2. If the apiserver has the feature gate disabled and the kubelet enabled, the pod won't show this field and therefore the kubelet won't act on a field that isn't shown.
 The pod is created without user namespaces.